 This course is an application of PLB 117, Plumbing Codes.
 Emphasis is on fixture unit value, system sizing, minimum plumbing requirements, and construction of pressure and non-pressure systems according to code.
 On completion, the student should be able to calculate and construct pressure and non-pressure systems.
-Non-degree creditable.
-CORE
+Nondegree creditable.
+CORE materials, facility requirements, and technical review.
+On completion, the student should be able to demonstrate the ability to correctly apply state and local plumbing codes.
+Nondegree creditable.

 PLB 120.
-SPECIAL PROJECT: PLUMBING CODE I (0·3·1)
+SPECIAL PROJECT: PLUMBING CODE I (0.3.1)

 This course is an application and interpretation of the Southern Standard Code (SBCCI), local codes, and general regulations for plumbing.
-Emphasis will be given to application of basic principles, definitions, materials, facility requirements, and technical review.
-On completion, the student should be able to demonstrate the ability to correctly apply state and local plumbing codes.
-Non-degree creditable.
+Emphasis will be given to application of basic principles, definitions,

 PLB 121.
-SPECIAL PROJECT: PLUMBING CODE II (0.3.1)
+SPECIAL PROJECT: PLUMBING CODE II (0·3·1)

 This course is a continuation of PLB 120, Special Project: Plumbing Code I. Emphasis will be given to the application of fixture unit valves, system sizing, and minimum plumbing requirements.
 On completion, the student should be able to calculate and construct pressure and non-pressure systems in accordance with state and local plumbing codes.
-Non-degree creditable.
+Nondegree creditable.